ibm-cloud-docs/FileStorage/File-Storage-FAQ.md

 copyright:
   years: 2014, 2017
-lastupdated: "2017-09-08"
+lastupdated: "2017-09-29"

 ---
 {:new_window: target="_blank"}
 {:shortdesc: .shortdesc}

-# File Storage FAQ
+# File Storage - Frequently Asked Questions

 ## How are IOPS measured?

-IOPS are measured based on a load profile of 16kb blocks with random 50% read and 50% writes.
+IOPS are measured based on a load profile of 16 KB blocks with random 50% reads and 50% writes.
 Workloads that differ from this profile may experience lower performance.

 ## What happens if I use a smaller block size when measuring performance?

 Maximum IOPS can still be obtained when using smaller block sizes, however throughput will be lower.
 For example; a volume with 6000 IOPS would have the following throughput at various block sizes:

-- 16KB * 6000 IOPS == ~93.75 MB/sec
+- 16 KB * 6000 IOPS == ~93.75 MB/sec
-- 8KB * 6000 IOPS == ~46.88 MB/sec
+- 8 KB * 6000 IOPS == ~46.88 MB/sec
-- 4KB * 6000 IOPS == ~23.44 MB/sec
+- 4 KB * 6000 IOPS == ~23.44 MB/sec

 ## Does the volume need to be pre-warmed to achieve expected throughput?